tianshang486/mysql/intl.en-US/RDS PostgreSQL Database/Quick start/Create a database and an account on an ApsaraDB RDS for PostgreSQL instance.md

 ## Create a database on an RDS instance that uses local SSDs

-1. Connect to the RDS instance.
-For more information, see [Connect to an ApsaraDB RDS for PostgreSQL instance](/intl.en-US/RDS PostgreSQL Database/Quick start/Connect to an ApsaraDB RDS for PostgreSQL instance.md).
+1. Log on to the [ApsaraDB RDS console](/intl.en-US/RDS PostgreSQL Database/Quick start/Connect to an ApsaraDB RDS for PostgreSQL instance.md).

 2. In the SQL window, execute the following statement to create a database: